ProfessorKazarinoff/Engineering-Materials-Programming/_sources/02-Atomic-Structure-and-Bonding/bar_charts_with_error_bars.md

 steel = np.array([3.3e-5 , 1.2e-5 , 0.9e-5, 1.2e-5, 1.3e-5, 1.6e-5, 1.4e-5, 1.58e-5, 1.32e-5 , 2.1e-5])
 ```

-Now we need to calculate the mean (or average) for each of the three material's CTE using numpy's ```np.mean()``` function.
+Now we need to calculate the mean (or average) for each of the three material's CTE using NumPy's ```np.mean()``` function.
 The means will be the height of each bar in our chart.

 ```python
 # Calculate the average